deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “How quickly can we ramp up off-world colonization?”

 He was flying alongside one of his special advisors.
 Chris Morgan had played a huge role in handling the relocation crisis in California after the San Diego bombing and the following earthquake.
-Hundreds of thousands of people had displaced northwards and westwards, and a lot of them unknowingly owed him for how (relatively) smoothly it had all gone.
+Hundreds of thousands of people had displaced northwards and eastwards, and a lot of them unknowingly owed him for how (relatively) smoothly it had all gone.
 There had been a real danger that people would starve.

 Who better to handle the question of how to get their eggs into as many baskets as they could, as quickly as they could?